Prosper Baccuet

-Pierre Henry Prosper Baccuet (30 October 1797, Paris – 28 June 1854, Paris) was a French military officer and landscape painter; known primarily for his Orientalist scenes.
+Pierre Henry Prosper Baccuet (/fr/; also Baccuët; 30 October 1797 – 28 June 1854) was a French military officer and landscape painter, known primarily for his Orientalist scenes.

 Biography

 Military career

-He was the son of a merchant.
+Born in Paris, was the son of a merchant.
 In 1813, before he was quite sixteen, he enlisted as a quartermaster in the artillery train of the Garde Napolitaine; a unit of the short-lived Napoleonic Kingdom of Naples.
 By the following year, he had become a sergeant in the Chevau-léger (cavalry) of the same unit and, eventually a Sous-lieutenant in the line infantry.

 After the fall of Joachim Murat, the nominal King of Naples, his unit was incorporated into the equivalent unit of the French army.
 From there, he went into the 7e régiment de chasseurs à cheval (another cavalry group) then, in 1820, into the Grenadiers on Horseback guard, who were part of the Maison militaire du roi de France.
 He became a full Lieutenant in 1827.